Editor’s Note: After recent pullbacks, you’re likely on the hunt for stocks to buy.

 Within the value factor are several subfactors such as (P/E), price-to-sales and price-to-cash flow.

-All of that data gives us a value factor score on a scale of 1 to 100.
-The lower the stock’s valuation, the higher its value factor score.
+All of that data gives us a value factor rating on a scale of 1 to 100.
+The lower the stock’s valuation, the higher it rates on Value.

 As I said above, focusing on just one metric when screening for investments is not the best approach.